sirajurrahmann/n3ojs/src/checkout-name-form/README.dev.md

-# Donation Form
+# Checkout Form Name Fields

 See main `README.md` for intended functionality of this package.

 #### Development

-Node version: v14.17.6 (recommend using [NVM](https://github.com/nvm-sh/nvm) to manage Node version.)

 Install Dependencies: